Good to know

 - Batteries take around three hours to fully charge.
-The light along the bottom of the shoe shows the battery level.
+The light along the bottom of the shoes show the battery level.

-- Battery status of the shoe can be checked by pressing one of the side buttons.
+- Battery status of the shoes can be checked by pressing one of the side buttons.
 The light will show different colors to show how much charge is left.

-- The shoe will always retain a bit of reserve power for a last unlacing to prevent you from getting stuck.
+- The sneakers will always retain a bit of reserve power for a last unlacing to prevent you from getting stuck.